marcosvf132/Item-Editor-ItemPrice/README.md

+DO NOT TRY THIS ON YOUR LIVE SERVER, THIS IS ONLY A TEST.

 I do not own this app, got this source from: https://github.com/ottools

 This is a test version to improve itemEdit, this implement the option "Item price", a need to be done (indeed?) feature to implement new features ingame.